Looking for the best spiritual gear and incense? We’ve done your research for you!

 India and Nepal

 Most of it is awful.
-Here are some that won’t make you wince.
+Here are a couple that won’t make you wince.

 Ganesha Incense – a relatively new incense maker using all natural ingredients.
 Their Nag Champa is the best we’ve ever tried.
 Light, dry and sweet without being overpowering.